 About Stephanie

-Stephanie Todd is the Deaf founder and voice behind WovenAware.
+Stephanie Todd is the Deaf founder and voice behind WovenAware, a platform centred on Deaf awareness and lived experience.

-She is a reflective writer, creator, and awareness advocate whose work is shaped by lived experience, identity, and a deep commitment to understanding how systems, communication, and everyday interactions influence people’s lives.
+She is a writer, creator, and Deaf-led voice shaped by lived experience, identity, and a deep focus on how systems, communication, and everyday interactions affect people’s lives.

-Her work centres on the Deaf experience while exploring broader themes of access, belonging, identity, and awareness.
+It centres on the Deaf experience while also holding broader themes of access, belonging, identity, and awareness.

-To explore the thinking behind this work, see How Awareness Unfolds.
+To explore the thinking behind this work, visit How Awareness Unfolds.

-Black and white portrait of Stephanie Todd, Deaf founder of WovenAware, wearing glasses and looking thoughtfully upward.
+Black and white portrait of Stephanie Todd, Deaf founder of WovenAware, representing Deaf awareness and lived experience storytelling.

 A Lived Experience Perspective

-Born in Bermuda and raised in the UK after moving for Deaf education at the age of five, Stephanie’s life has been shaped by navigating hearing-dominant systems from an early age.
+Born in Bermuda and raised in the UK after moving for Deaf education at the age of five, Stephanie’s life has been shaped by navigating hearing-dominant systems and communication barriers from an early age.

-Growing up Deaf in environments that were not designed with accessibility in mind meant constantly adapting – lipreading, interpreting context, filling in gaps, and learning to survive in spaces that did not always fully include her.
+Growing up Deaf in environments not designed with accessibility in mind meant constantly adapting – lipreading, interpreting context, filling in gaps, and learning to exist in spaces that did not always fully include her.

 Her perspective is grounded not only in personal experience, but in a wider commitment to recognising lived realities that are often overlooked.